-A marked-up version of the Board Member Code of Conduct (which includes the Board Members Complaints Handling Procedure) highlighting the proposed changes is provided to members as attachment 1.
+A marked-up version of the Board Member Code of Conduct (which includes the Board Members Complaints Handling Procedure) highlighting the changes is provided as attachment 1.

-A "clean copy" of the document is provided as attachment 2 for consideration and adoption.
+A "clean copy" of the document which was adopted by the Board of Management is provided as attachment 2.

-- 1. The Code of Conduct for Eastern Health Authority Board Members Report is received. - 2.
-The Board Member Code of Conduct (which includes the Board Members Complaints Handling Procedure) provided as attachment 2 to this report is adopted.
+1. The Code of Conduct for Eastern Health Authority Board Members Report is received.